Roberts, Sasser score 20, No. 2 Houston beats Memphis 72-64 - WHIZ News

 Elijah McCadden had 20 points and six rebounds, DeAndre Williams added 18 points and Damaria Franklin scored 10 for Memphis (20-7, 10-4).
 The Tigers shot 44%, including 6 of 15 on 3-pointers.

+“I am encouraged because that team is going to be No. 1 in the nation tomorrow,” Memphis coach Penny Hardaway said.
+“I think we know that we can play with them.
+I think this group now has seen and been in the fire in a hostile environment against those guys, so I’m definitely encouraged.”

-Memphis was without leading scorer Kendric Davis, who averages over 21 points per game.
-Davis went through warm-ups but was out of the lineup with an injury.
+Memphis was without leading scorer Kendric Davis, who averages over 21 points.
+Davis went through warmups but was out of the lineup with an injury.

 After trailing 32-21 at the half, Memphis opened the second half by shooting 5 for 7 and cutting the lead to 38-34 on a 3-pointer by Franklin with 16 minutes remaining, which capped a 6-0 run.